 - Does It Fit All Of Your Needs?

 Who You Are Buying The Truck From

 Have you done your homework?
 Have you reviewed the manufacturer?
 You know, the company you are about to give a ton of money to build your truck?
 That should be one of the first steps during your food truck buying journey.

 If a company has bad reviews, then it would be in your best interest to steer clear of it.
 The last thing you want is to buy a bad truck and/or bad equipment.
 If the reviews of a manufacturer are screaming red flags, then do yourself a favor by finding a new company to buy your mobile kitchen from.

 The key is to find a company that is committed to getting you the best truck possible, a company that values its customers and is there to help you every step of the way (you know, like Prestige Food Trucks).

 If the food truck itself, or any of the equipment (well, the more expensive equipment, that is), does not have warranties in some form, then you are asking for trouble.

 What happens if you buy a used car from a private seller?
 More likely than not, you buy the car as is.
 Therefore, if the car breaks down, then you are stuck with it.
 You don’t get any money back and you have to come up with the cash to fix it.

 Now, can you imagine if that happened to your food truck?
-Reminder: A food truck can cost around $70,000 (or more).
+Reminder: A food truck can cost a pretty penny.
 You want a warranty.
 Heck, you need a warranty.
 If a seller is not willing to bring some form of warranty into the mix, then that is another red flag, a red flag that you have to avoid at all costs.
 A warranty is your friend.